ossf/osv-schema/schema.md

 ### affected fields

-The `affected` field is a JSON array containing objects that describes the affected packages versions, meaning those that contain the vulnerability.
+The `affected` field is a JSON array containing objects that describes the affected package versions, meaning those that contain the vulnerability.

 Within each object in the `affected` array, the `package` field identifies the package containing the vulnerability.
 In most cases, there should be exactly one